CDLUC3/ezid/doc/apidoc.2.rst

 __ `Profile "erc"`_

-In returning identifier metadata, EZID maps citation metadata from the identifier's preferred metadata profile to one of two delivery
-formats: `Dublin Core`__ (as required by the protocol) or DataCite__.
+In returning an identifier's metadata, EZID maps citation metadata from the identifier's preferred metadata profile (see `Metadata profiles`_ above) to one of two delivery formats: `Dublin Core`__ (as required by the protocol) or DataCite__.
 In the latter case, older DataCite XML metadata records stored in EZID are converted to version 3 of the DataCite schema for uniformity.
+Note that, in an extension to the DataCite schema, the identifier type for non-DOI identifiers is set to "ARK" or "\URN:UUID" as appropriate.

 __ `Dublin Core Metadata Element Set`_
 __ `DataCite Metadata Scheme`_